Paddling the Chippewa River

 Paddlers should take special care after a release from the Arpin Dam, or after periods of heavy rainfall, as the rapids can produce large waves that can potentially swamp an open deck canoe.
 Also be aware that the current can be deceptively fast, especially along the shoreline.

 The river is the centerpiece of the Upper Chippewa River Basin.
 The Flambeau, Jump, Elk, Thornapple, and Couderay Rivers all feed into the Chippewa, draining an area roughly the size of Connecticut, more than 4,600 square miles.

-The Chippewa River has a rich logging history The entire basin was logged from the 1850's through about 1906.
-The river provided an excellent waterway to float cut timber from northern Wisconsin all the way down to the Mississippi River.
+The Chippewa River has a rich logging history The entire basin was logged from the 1850's to about 1906.
+The river provided a waterway to float cut timber from northern Wisconsin to the Mississippi River.

 The river is usually runnable from early spring through late fall.
 Novice canoers and kayakers need to exercise extra caution when the waters levels are high.
 High flows generally occur through early May, after periods of heavy rainfall, and when the Arpin Dam has a release.
 This is an excellent river to paddle in late summer and fall when many other rivers are experiencing low water volume.
 Contact the Wisconsin DNR office in Ladysmith (715.532.3911) for water levels before paddling the river.